Andropogoneae

-According to preliminary phytogeographic research on the tribe by MS Kiran Raj, Peninsular India, home to 54 genera (incl.
-9 endemic genera, viz., Bhidea, Lophopogon, Glyphochloa, Pogonachne, Trilobachne, Pseudodichanthium, Triplopogon, Nanooravia, and Manisuris) and roughly 500 species, is thought to be the primary or secondary centre of diversity for Andropogonoid grasses.
+According to preliminary phytogeographic research on the tribe by M.S.
+Kiran Raj, Peninsular India, home to 54 genera (including nine endemic genera, viz., Bhidea, Lophopogon, Glyphochloa, Pogonachne, Trilobachne, Pseudodichanthium, Triplopogon, Nanooravia, and Manisuris) and roughly 500 species, is thought to be the primary or secondary centre of diversity for Andropogonoid grasses.
 About 40% of the representative taxa are exclusively endemic to peninsular India, with the highest species diversity and endemicity found in genera like Arthraxon, Chrysopogon, Cymbopogon, Dichanthium, Dimeria, Heteropogon, Ischaemum, Ophiorus, Sehima, and Themeda.

 Description

 Spikelets within the inflorescence (flower cluster) are generally arranged on spicate racemes in pairs.
 A fertile, unstalked spikelet is subtended by a sterile, stalked spikelet.
 In species where awns are present they are found on the fertile, unstalked spikelet as an extension of the lemma.

 Subtribes and genera

 2017 classification

 Classification following Soreng et al. (2017):